Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Sensitivity estimation

-The integral over $\theta$ in Eq.~\ref{eq:Pdet} marginalizes over all the parameters describing the source---15 parameters to completely characterize a quasi-circular binary black hole merger.
-In practice, many of the parameters are not modeled in current population analyses, the most complex models considered currently fit for the distribution of seven of these parameters, the two component masses, spin magnitudes, spin-tilt angles, and redshift, requiring the evaluation of a seven-dimensional integral within each likelihood evaluation.
+The integral over $\theta$ in Eq.~\ref{eq:Pdet} marginalizes over all the parameters describing the source---15 parameters to completely characterize a quasi-circular binary black hole merger---in addition to any parameters describing the state of the instruments.
+In practice, many of the parameters are not modeled in current population analyses; the most complex models considered currently fit for the distribution of seven of these parameters, the two component masses, spin magnitudes, spin-tilt angles, and redshift, requiring the evaluation of a seven-dimensional integral within each likelihood evaluation.
 The other parameters are assumed to be well described by the prior distributions used during sampling.
 These are mostly geometric parameters describing the position and orientation of the binary, although it is possible that some of these parameters may deviate from isotropy.
-For example, we could search for deviations from isotropy over the sky position, e.g.~\cite{Payne2020, Stiskalek2021}, or features in the distribution of the azimuthal spin parameters due be influenced by spin-orbit responances~\citep{Schnittman2004, Gerosa2018b}.
+For example, we could search for deviations from isotropy over the sky position, e.g.~\cite{Payne2020, Stiskalek2021}, or features in the distribution of the azimuthal spin parameters due be influenced by spin-orbit responances~\citep{Schnittman2004, Gerosa2018b, Varma2021}.
 This integral is, therefore, recast as a Monte Carlo integral over the set of found injections~\citep{Tiwari2018, Farr2019}

-Here, $p(\theta|\Lambda_0)$ is the distribution of the injected signals, $N_{\text{inj}}$ is the total number of injected signals and $N_{\text{found}}$ is the number of found injections.
+Here, $p(\theta|\Lambda_0)$ is the distribution of the injected signals which will depend on the specific analysis, $N_{\text{inj}}$ is the total number of injected signals and $N_{\text{found}}$ is the number of injections surpassing the threshold.
+The sum in Equation~\ref{eq:Pdetmc} is over samples drawn from the distribution of found injections

 To ensure sufficient convergence of the Monte Carlo integral we must have an effective sample size of at least four times the number of observed events~\citep{Farr2019}.
 This means that to fit tightly peaked distributions we need a large number of samples for the distribution of found injections or a continuous representation of $p_{\text{det}}$.
 Performing more injections to increase the number of recovered injections quickly becomes computationally prohibitive.
 In this work, we resolve this issue by performing density estimation using the set of found injections.
 Using these density estimates, we can directly evaluate $\pdet$ and/or generate additional samples from the distribution of found injections.